srobo/team-emails/SR2024/2024-01-17-virtual-comp-reminder.md

 Your team must submit their code **two days before**, by 6pm GMT on Thursday 7th March via the code submitter: <https://studentrobotics.org/code-submitter/>.
+Your team can login using your three letter acronym ($TODO_TLA_HERE) as the username and the password is the same as the password your team used to enter Discord.

 The matches will be broadcast live on **Saturday 9th March 2024 at 1pm GMT** via a [livestream](https://www.youtube.com/watch?v=hlfaQIfLaRg) on our YouTube